Congratulations on your decision to start a dog grooming business!

 Training ensures you know necessary skills like:

-Virtual and in-personal schools offer training and certification.
+Virtual and in-person schools offer training and certification.
 You might also consider training in bookkeeping software and business management.

 Set your rates in a similar range to local dog groomers to ensure your business is competitive.
-Keep in mind breed, type of service, and the time it takes to complete the service when establishing rates.
+When establishing rates, keep in mind the breed, type of service, and the time it takes to complete the service.

-Consider bundling services together for special packages, offering punch cards, and offering first-time promotions.
+Consider bundling services together for special memberships, offering discounts and free add-ons.

 Pricing should reflect actual cost, taxes, insurance, and a little extra for your savings.
 The more prepared you are for unexpected expenses like equipment failure or a pandemic, the better off you will be.

 When starting, it’s crucial to spread the word.
 Marketing generates buzz, and you want people talking about your dog grooming business.
 Promote special offers and incentivize potential clients to try your grooming services.
-Some things to try:
+Some things to try include:

 • Create a memorable business name.